ptsteadman/jekyll-now/_posts/2015-03-23-Make-VS-Insert-Spaces.md

 ---
 layout: post
-title: How To Make Visual Studio Insert Spaces for Newline Indents
+title: How To Make Visual Studio Use Spaces for Newline Indents
 published: true
 ---
 It's really annoying when Visual Studio shows you this: